 Figure 1.
 The theoretical model of gradient (G) in surplus production (S) with respect to stock depletion (D, biomass relative to unfished levels) according to the Schaefer production model (panel a).
 The vertical dashed line represents the simulated level of biomass at most productive stock size.
 Observations of catch and biomass (B) may be used to infer surplus production (S): Sy=By-By-1+Cy-1 (panel b).
-In theory the gradient in surplus production with biomass G can be used to modify management recommendations to move stock levels towards more productive stock sizes where G is close to zero (horizontal dashed line).
+In theory the gradient in surplus production with biomass can be used to modify management recommendations to move stock levels towards more productive stock sizes where G is close to zero (horizontal dashed line).
 Panel b illustrates estimates of G (grey lines) for four simulated time periods.

 The generic MPs of this paper rely on the same calculation of surplus production S: